equinix-labs/terraform-equinix-metal-eks-anywhere/README.md

 1. Manually set the public ssh key in `TinkerbellMachineConfig` `users[name=ec2-user].sshAuthorizedKeys` The SSH Key can be a locally generated on `eksa-admin` (`ssh-keygen -t rsa`) or an existing user key.

-1. Manually set the hardwareSelector for eadch TinkerbellMachineConfig.
+1. Manually set the hardwareSelector for each TinkerbellMachineConfig.

    For the control plane machine.